talebaattoronto/talebaattoronto.github.io/README.md

 > Talebaatil Kulliyaatul Mumenaat is a committee/sanstha to **empower** the young women of the _Dawoodi Bohra community_.
 As young mumenaat we have experiences that are **exclusive to our community**.
 We would like to create a community of women who balance _both deen and duniya_ and foster a sense of **togetherness**.

-Interested in becoming a part of Talebaat?
+Interested in becoming a part of the Toronto Talebaat community?
 Join <a href="https://docs.google.com/forms/d/e/1FAIpQLScPm7-Wl1pFJNAHuVkmqWu45tZK1kGvBGPGvBR0rJDJgnmfLg/viewform?usp=sf_link">here</a>. :)

 * * *